dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

 # Welcome to GovScan

+## Important installation / version requirements
+Python v3.9 is needed for the installation of the detectron package Detectron is also native to Linux operating systems so we recommend if Windows users have a Windows Subsystem for Linux to use Google Colab

 ## Inital Problem Area
 How can we take state plans for programs that are federally funded and state run (for example: Medicaid and child care subsidies) and make them digestible, easily searchable and actually useful to understand how 50 different states are implementing programs?